starandtina/frontend-interview-questions/README.md

 * Generate random numbers that are consecutively unique.
 * Find the index of the smallest element in a JavaScript array.
 * Check whether a value is an integer in JavaScript.
-* How to load CSS/JavaScript files asynchronously?
 * Make it work:
   ~~~JavaScript
   // [1, 2, 3].duplicate(); // [1, 2, 3] => [1, 2, 3, 1, 2, 3]
   ~~~
 * Checking whether a value is `NaN` in JavaScript?
+* How to load CSS/JavaScript files asynchronously?
+If you know that, then write `loadCSS` and `loadJS` function in order to load CSS/JavaScript files asynchronously.
 * Make the codes below work as expected with a simple template engine.

   ~~~JavaScript